elrf3lipes/Django_concepts/README.md

 ## Projects

 ### 1. Django_API
 This project focuses on building a robust API using Django's REST framework.
 It provides endpoints for various CRUD operations and implements authentication and authorization mechanisms.
+Containerization using docker.

 #### Key Features:
 - RESTful API endpoints
 - Token-based authentication
 - CRUD operations for resources
 - Pagination and filtering
+- Containerization

 ### 2. Django_blog
 A full-featured blogging platform built with Django, featuring user authentication, comment sections, and content management.